 After-hours incidents or incidents requiring immediate medical attention should be referred to an urgent care clinic or the hospital emergency room as appropriate.

 Employees are encouraged to seek medical evaluation for symptoms that they suspect may be related to infectious agents in their work area.

 Anyone observing conditions or work practices that pose a potential risk should notify their supervisor.
-Supervisors should communicate these observations to the Office of Environmental Health, Safety and Risk Management (458-5250) for further investigation and potential mitigation.
+Supervisors should contact us at (458-5250) for further investigation and potential mitigation.

 Prevention is the most effective approach to managing hazards.
 Classroom, on-line, and on-the-job training programs are available to educate employees about the hazards to which they may be occupationally exposed, the types of exposures that place their health at risk, the nature and significance of such risks, as well as basic first aid and follow-up for potential exposures.